Quantumiceage/VASP-and-QE-script/README.md

 The QEtoolkit-2.sh is the script that generates the QE input file.
 This script was reproduced by me from the following URL. http://bbs.keinsci.com/forum.php?mod=viewthread&tid=28755&highlight=QEtoolkit

+The plotKCOHP-bubble.sh and plotKCOHP-color.sh are scripts used to draw k-dependence COHP files processed by getKspaceCOHP.x .